 Whatever she paints over our love,

-And all I see is blazing white Light and all I feel is Love.
+Then I saw a blazing white light and all I felt was Love.

 Now a week after the service, I consider how these words came after Jay had been away from his human life for 3 months.
 It was as if his consciousness had merged back into his original divine nature.
 What do we on Earth need to know “from the other side?”
-What did Jay want to share as the most important guidance?
-What advice did he have for us to navigate the challenges and opportunities to grow as humans?
+What did Jay want to share to help us navigate the challenges and opportunities in our lives and grow as humans?

 Thank you, dear soul.
 Thank you.